jenskutilek/CorrettoPlugin-Subsetter/README.md

 Make sure you have the main Corretto Post-Processing Plugin installed via the Glyphs Plugin Manager.
 [See the installation guide](https://corretto.kutilek.de/manual/installation) for details.
-Then download the Corretto Subsetter from this repository and drag it onto the Glyphs app icon in Finder or in your Dock.
+Then download the Corretto Subsetter [from the latest release page](https://github.com/jenskutilek/CorrettoPlugin-Subsetter/releases) and drag it onto the
+Glyphs app icon in Finder or in your Dock.
 Restart Glyphs.

+To **enable automatic updates** for the Corretto Subsetter, don’t download the release;
+clone the repo and drag the `CorrettoSubsetter.glyphsPlugin` from there onto the Glyphs app icon.
+When prompted, choose to make an alias.

 To run the Subsetter, Corretto must know about it.
 Add an entry to your [global.correttoconfig.yaml](global.correttoconfig.yaml) as shown.